Beehive Inspection Strategies

 Hive inspections can be tricky in the beginning.
 There are so many things to look for and bees are buzzing everywhere!

-How Often Should You Look In The Hive
+How Often Should You Do A Beehive Inspection?

 A vital component of successful beekeeping is doing routine beehive inspections.
 During your first year of beekeeping, you will open your beehive more often than normal.
 That is okay.
 Learning how to be a good beekeeper requires some hands-on experience in the hive.

 Hive inspection frequency depends on several factors.
 Hive genetics, foraging conditions, and your climate situation affects colony conditions.
+A new beekeeper will look into the hive a bit more often.
+This is okay, you are learning.
+There are some things you must learn from inside the hive.
+However, don’t over do it !
 Most beekeepers agree (believe it or not) on the importance of quick inspections periodically.
 YOU CAN DO THIS !

 How to Do A Beehive Inspection